codyngpriest/alx-system_engineering-devops/0x02-shell_redirections/README.md

 => This script writes to the file ls_cwd_content the result of the command ls -la.
 If the file exist, it should be overwritten otherwise it should be created.
 10. No more javascript
 => This script deletes all regular files(not directories) with a .js extension that are present in the current directory and all its subfolders.
+11. Don't just count your directories,make your directories count => This script counts the number of directories and sub-directories in the current directory.
+The current and parent directories should be taken into account.
+Hidden directories should be counted.